jeph/drawing-with-friends/README.md

 rise of these games and wanted to rebuild our own from scratch while sticking to the classics.

+## Why the fork?
+This project was created for the Agile Software Development and DevOps class at New York University under professor Amos Bloomberg.
+I forked this project from the class GitHub org in order to refactor the frontend using React Hooks as a way to experiment with them.

 ## Contributing
 See our [guidelines for contributing](./CONTRIBUTING.md) if you would like to add something to our project.